How to Maintain Your Freezer

 - Try to keep your freezer full.
 It'll maintain its temperature better, and ensure the condenser doesn't have to work too hard.

-- Schedule your freezer maintenance on your calendar or set a reminder in your phone, so you don't forget to do it.
+- Schedule your freezer maintenance on your calendar, or set a reminder in your phone, so you don't forget to stay on top of it.

-- Here are some simple things that you can do to prevent freezer burn.
+- Always finding lots of freezer-burned food in your freezer?
+Here are some simple things that you can do to prevent freezer burn.